 Humans are inherently averse to any type of change.
 A typical technology system modernization project will be replacing a system that has been in place and functional for at least a decade with minimal updates during its lifecycle.
-The people who have been utilizing the system are usually very comfortable with the old system—In the actual words of a client: “It’s like an old truck: It ain’t pretty, but it’s comfortable and it works.”
+The people who have been utilizing the system are usually very comfortable with the old system—In the actual words of a client: “It’s like an old truck: It ain’t pretty, but it’s comfortable, and it works.”
 The people weary of change are usually the ones running your system, so they should be heard and understood.
-That’s why end users should be the first considered during any large system modernization.
+That’s why end users should be the first considered during any IT modernization.

 One system modernization project we worked on was a system composed of multiple user portals, account creation screens, reports, administrative screens, customer correspondence, and more.
 Learning all of that right off the bat was overwhelming for existing users.
-However, when starting with one component, such as reports, and iterating from there, modernization becomes much more palatable.
+However, when starting with one component, such as reports, and iterating from there, IT modernization becomes much more palatable.
 You have one component to design, build, and test, thus shortening the delivery and subsequent feedback cycle.

 If we return to the truck metaphor, an MVP approach to modernizing might be illustrated by replacing the seats to start instead of buying a whole new truck.
 This allows users to try out one new component first, without needing to switch over and adopt an entirely new vehicle.
 We can then take the feedback on that component and apply it to the next parts we are going to build.
 For example, maybe the user loves the feel of the new seat but dislikes the color.
 We can adjust the color of the seats and apply that scheme to the rest of the truck.
 We continue this approach, getting approval and buy-in on each item as we move through the modernization phases.

-The simplest thing that matters most
+MVP approach: The simplest thing that matters most

-The key to gaining buy-in and speeding adoption is starting with the feature that matters most to both users and stakeholders.
+The key to gaining buy-in and speeding user adoption during any IT modernization is to start with the feature that matters most to both users and stakeholders.
 In the real-world client scenario, if you understand their initial pain points, you can align the first component to that which drives immediate business value.
 In the case of the client mentioned earlier, one of their major pain points was an inability to view and analyze the data that existed in the system.
 The reporting was static and didn’t facilitate any analysis.
 By starting with the reports feature, we were able to show them what could be produced from their current data set, which facilitated feedback on the input mechanism as well.
 We may need to ask additional questions about the main part of the application; We may need to update the data structure to be more robust.
 The point is that we have the ability to adjust future modules based on feedback we receive early on.